JohanssonRein/JohanssonRein.github.io/_talks/2025-06-01-survivalanalysis.md

   * Introducing basic statistical features of non-parametric estimation: Empirical cdf, and convergence;
   * Earier methods for estimating survival function in a non-parametric family: Life Tables;
-  * Kaplan Meier estimator for the survival function, Green's formula, and confidence intervals.
+  * Kaplan Meier estimator for the survival function, Green's formula, and confidence intervals;
+  * Nelson-Aalen estimator for the cumulative hazard function.

+* The slides is still under construction.

+## Conference 3:

+* Time & Location:

+  * July 21st, 2025, Time and Location TBD

+* Description of the talk:

+  * A multi-state model based on Kaplan-Meier estimator, counting processes, stochastic processes and Aalen-Johansen estimator.

 * The slides is still under construction.